foss-for-synopsys-dwc-arc-processors/arc_labs/doc/documents/labs/level2/lab7.rst

 Content
 ========
 Complete the communication between smartphone and IoTDK board through RN4020 BLE module.
-At first, setup RN4020 BLE module by using API of RN4020 driver.
+Setup RN4020 BLE module by using API of RN4020 driver.
-Then connect mobile phone and RN4020 by BLE, and check the data send by IoTDK in smartphone.
+Connect mobile phone and RN4020 by BLE, and check the data send by IoTDK in smartphone.
-Finally, send data from smartphone to IoTDK board, and print this data value in terminal.
+Send data from smartphone to IoTDK board, and print this data value in terminal.

 Principles
 ==========
-RN4020 BLE module is controlled by the user through input/output lines (i.e., physical device pins) and an UART interface.
+RN4020 BLE module is controlled by the user through input/output lines (that is physical device pins) and an UART interface.
 The UART Interface supports ASCII commands to control/configure the RN4020 modules for any specific requirement based on the application.

 Setup
 -----
-Before connecting an RN4020 module to a smartphone device, user may need to set up the RN4020 module as follows.
+Before connecting an RN4020 module to a smartphone device, you might need to set up the RN4020 module as follows.

-1. Configure UART which connected to RN4020 with these parameters: **Baud rate - 115200, Data bits - 8, Parity - None, Stop bits - 1**
+1. Configure UART which is connected to RN4020 with these parameters: **Baud rate - 115200, Data bits - 8, Parity - None, Stop bits - 1**

-2. Set the **WAKE_SW** pin high to enter Command mode
+2. Set the **WAKE_SW** pin high to enter command mode

-3. Issue the command **SF, 1** to reset to the factory default configuration
+3. Run the command **SF, 1** to reset to the factory default configuration

-4. Issue the command **SN, IoT DK** to set the device name to be "IoT DK"
+4. Run the command **SN, IoT DK** to set the device name to be "IoT DK"

-5. Issue the command **SS, C0000001** to enable support of the Device Information, Battery Service and User Defined Private Service
+5. Run the command **SS, C0000001** to enable support of the Device Information, Battery Service, and User-Defined Private Service

-6. Issue the command **SR, 00002000** to set the RN4020 module as a server
+6. Run the command **SR, 00002000** to set the RN4020 module as a server

-7. Issue the command **PZ** to clear all settings of the private service and the private characteristics
+7. Run the command **PZ** to clear all settings of the private service and the private characteristics

-8. Issue the command **PS, 11223344556677889900AABBCCDDEEFF** to set the UUID of user defined private service to be 0x11223344556677889900AABBCCDDEEFF
+8. Run the command **PS, 11223344556677889900AABBCCDDEEFF** to set the UUID of user-defined private service to be 0x11223344556677889900AABBCCDDEEFF

-9. Issue the command **PC, 010203040506070809000A0B0C0D0E0F, 18, 06** to add private characteristic 0x010203040506070809000A0B0C0D0E0F to current private service.
+9. Run the command **PC, 010203040506070809000A0B0C0D0E0F, 18, 06** to add private characteristic 0x010203040506070809000A0B0C0D0E0F to current private service.
 The property of this characteristic is 0x18 (writable and could notify) and has a maximum data size of 6bytes.

-10. Issue the command **R, 1** to reboot the RN4020 module and to make the new settings effective
+10. Run the command **R, 1** to reboot the RN4020 module and to make the new settings effective

-11. Issue the command **LS** to display the services
+11. Run the command **LS** to display the services

 The source code using the API of RN4020 driver in |embarc| as follows.